awsdocs/amazon-ec2-user-guide-windows/doc_source/instance-retirement.md

 If your instance is scheduled for retirement, you receive an email prior to the event with the instance ID and retirement date\.

 The email is sent to the primary account holder and the operations contact\.
-For more information, see [Adding, changing, or removing alternate contacts](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#manage-account-payment-alternate-contacts) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Adding, changing, or removing alternate contacts](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#manage-account-payment-alternate-contacts) in the *AWS Billing User Guide*\.

 ### Console identification<a name="identify-in-console-cli"></a>